RBB (Really Bad Boy): Promotion and music video

 To promote "RBB", a video teaser containing excerpts of the song was released on November 28, 2018, 2 days before the actual release date.
 A day after, Red Velvet held a special V Live broadcast in which they introduced the preview of all the songs before performing a small part of the choreography for "RBB".
 The group then performed the song live for the first time on the music program Music Bank, an hour before the official release time.
 It was then followed by performances on other music programs and year-end music awards, such as Show!
 Music Core, Inkigayo, and The Fact Music Awards.

-The music video for "RBB" was choreographed by Janelle Ginestra, Kaycee Rice and Choi Sun-hee, while being directed by director Oui Kim of GDW production team. whom had previously worked with labelmate NCT on several of their releases.
-The "whimsical, move-infused" video features a Halloween-theme consists of a werewolf as the main protagonist - "bad boy" of the video chasing and haunting the girls while they are looking to find out the werewolf as well.
+The music video for "RBB" was choreographed by Janelle Ginestra, Kaycee Rice and Choi Sun-hee, while being directed by director Oui Kim of GDW production team, who had previously worked with labelmate NCT on several of their releases.
+The "whimsical, move-infused" video features a Halloween theme that consists of a werewolf as the main protagonist — the "bad boy" of the video chasing and haunting the girls while they are looking to find the werewolf as well.
 Choreography scenes are incorporated throughout the video between different retro-inspired and horror-theme sets, with one of them referring to the 1980 film The Shining as members Irene and Yeri reprised the Grady twins image.
 In several scenes, a Howliwood (a wordplay on the verb "howl" and the famous Hollywood billboard) sign can be seen up close in the background as well.

 Upon its release, the video received positive reacts from magazines and blogs such as Billboard, Idolator and Forbes.
 The "fun, creepy ascetic" video was regarded as a "B-movie schlock retrofitted to K-pop perfectionism", according to Forbes contributor Caitlin Kelley.